To outline the requirements when evaluating and procuring non-departmental Information and Communication Technology (ICT) services.

 - approving any data/information stored and/or processed overseas with an information security classification of PROTECTED or below.

+Where available enterprise services must be used by schools, regional and central office employees this includes all internet connectivity services.
 ICT and ICT-enabled projects must complete an information security assessment to use non-departmental ICT services.
-It is strongly recommended any other procurement of a non-departmental ICT service also undertake the information security assessment.
-For further information contact the Information and Governance Management, Digital Transformation, I&T Branch by emailing InformationManagement.INFOMNGT@qed.qld.gov.au.
+Any other procurement of a non-departmental ICT service must also undertake an information security assessment.
+For further information contact the Enterprise Information Services, Information and Technologies Branch by emailing InformationManagement.INFOMNGT@qed.qld.gov.au.

 Schools wishing to use online websites or applications should follow the Service Centre Online Knowledge Base Article – Navigating the Website Risk Review Register (DoE employees only).